wingedrhino/dcdbs/README.md

 Run `docker volume prune` to get rid of all volumes created by docker to give yourself a fresh start if you screwed up somewhere in the configuration.

+You could run `docker-compose down -v` or `make clean ` to only remove volumes from THIS repository.

 ### PGAdmin4 Credentials Change